Eng/AIS 2200 (Crosslisted)

 If you start a thread, please give it a title that helps us understand what the topic will be.
 This will help each of you study for exams.
 A title like "Environment in Momaday's Essay" is a lot beter than "Momaday."

-Rather than replying to my initial post, it is probably better if you bigin your own or reply to another student's.
-Note that you can change the subject even when you reply to a post, so if you reply to my original post, please do so accordingly.
-We want to keep the threads as organized as possible.
+Replying to my initial post is fine as long as you change the subject line to reflect the topic you are addressing.
+Note that you can change the subject even when you reply to a post.
+We want to keep the threads as organized as possible, and giving them a good subject will be helpful.

 The forum will be graded and the MINIMUM requirement is that you post at least twice a week.
 Obviously, the more you participate, the better your grade will be.
 You will have from Monday through Friday to post each week for the grade.
 Posts after that will not count in the grading.